IngJohEricsson/draft-johansson-ccwg-scream-bis/draft-johansson-ccwg-scream-bis.md

 * The fast increase mode is removed.
 The congestion window additive increase is replaced with an adaptive multiplicative increase to enhance convergence speed.

 * The algorithm is more rate based than self-clocked.
-The calculated congestion window is used mainly to calculated proper media bitrates.
+The calculated congestion window is used mainly to calculate proper media bitrates.
 Bytes in flight is however allowed to exceeed the congestion window.

 * The media bitrate calculation is dramatically changed and simplified.

-* Additional compensation is added to make SCReAM handle cases such as large changing frame sizes
+* Additional compensation is added to make SCReAM handle cases such as large changing frame sizes.

 ## Wireless (LTE and 5G) Access Properties